Essential Financial Formulas 2026

 ROI = (Gain - Cost) ÷ Cost × 100%

-Calculates the investment's profitability as a percentage.
+Determines the profitability of the investment in a percentage.

-Compound Annual Growth Rate (CAGR)
+Compound Annual Growth rate (CAGR).

 CAGR = (EV/BV)^(1/n) - 1